Prophet Inequalities for Matching with a Single Sample: Preliminaries

 \paragraph{General graph and edge arrivals.} All the vertices $V$ are known in advance, but the edges arrive one-by-one in adversarial order.
 Before the online procedure starts, the algorithm has access to the sampled edge weights $S$.
 In the online phase, edges arrive in some (adversarial) order.
 Upon arrival of the generic edge $e$, the corresponding weight $r_e$, which is drawn from $D_e$, is revealed and the decision whether to add it the solution is made immediately and irrevocably.

 \paragraph{Bipartite graph with vertex arrivals.} The vertices are divided into two sets: buyers $I$ (left vertex set of $G$), and items $J$ (right vertices).
-Also in this case, before the online procedure starts, the algorithm has access to the realized $S$ graph.
-The $J$ side of the graph (the items) is fixed and available from the beginning.
+The $J$ side of the graph (the items) is fixed and available from the beginning together with the realized $S$ graph.
 On the other hand, the buyers $I$ appear in adversarial online fashion.
-Each time buyer $i$ arrives, we may immediately and irrevocable match her with any item $J$ that is still available, or let her leave forever unmatched.
+Each time buyer $i$ arrives, the algorithm either immediately and irrevocable match her with any item $J$ that is still available, or let her leave forever unmatched.
 Contrary to our edge arrival model, the weights of \emph{all} incident edges of buyer $i$ are revealed at once.
 In this section, we also consider the issue of incentive-compatibility or truthfulness if the buyers act as selfish agents.
 A mechanism (assignment rule together with a pricing rule) is called \emph{IC} or \emph{truthful} if for every agent, her utility (value of item assigned minus price paid) is maximized by reporting her true valuation for all items on sale, i.e., for all adjacent edges in the bipartite graph.

 \paragraph{Competitive analysis.} Our objective is to maximize the weight of the output matching $M$, i.e. to find a one-on-one assignment that maximizes the sum of weights $w(M)=\sum_{e\in M} r_e$.
 Given the online nature of the problem, we follow the literature on prophet inequalities and evaluate the performance of our algorithms in terms of the \emph{competitive ratio}, i.e. the ratio between the expected weight of an offline maximum weight matching and the expected weight of the online matching produced by the algorithm.
 Clearly, this notion of performance depends on the order in which the elements arrive, so we give bounds that hold for all possible (adversarial) orders.
 All bounds that we obtain are related to the expected value of the matching computed on the sample values.
 The bounds hold also for an {\em adaptive adversary} that knows in advance the whole sequence of values that will be realized, and it will release the next item in the sequence while knowing all the decisions previously made by the algorithm.